erigontech/docs/src/about.md

 # About

+This book is open source, contribute at <https://github.com/erigontech/docs>.

+The Erigon CI/CD system maintains a hosted version of the `unstable` branch at <https://development.erigon-documentation-preview.pages.dev/>.

-This is the official Erigon 3 documentation, built on [mdbook](https://rust-lang.github.io/mdBook/).
+This book is built on [mdbook](https://rust-lang.github.io/mdBook/).